Azure/azure-init/README.md

 For a detailed architectural overview, see [Architecture Documentation](doc/architecture.md).

+## Supported Distros

+Azure-init is fully tested and supported on:
+- Ubuntu 24.04
+- Debian 13
+- Azure Linux 3.0

+These distributions provide full compatibility with all Azure-init features, including SSH configuration detection via `sshd -G`.

+**Note:** Ubuntu 22.04 and Debian 12 have a known issue where the `sshd -G` command does execute properly, which can affect SSH key path detection.
+On these older distributions, Azure-init will show a warning in the logs and fall back to default SSH configuration paths.

 ## Getting Started

 For step-by-step instructions on installing, configuring, and using azure-init, please refer to our [Getting Started Guide](doc/getting_started.md).